Pennsylvania Medication-Assisted Treatment

-Medication-assisted treatment, or MAT, uses a combination of medication and counseling to treat a substance use disorder.
+Medication-assisted treatment, or MAT, uses a combination of medication and counseling to treat a substance use disorder (SUD).
 It’s particularly suited to treating opioid use disorders, including addictions to prescription painkillers and heroin.
 It’s also commonly used to treat alcohol use disorders.

 Myths and misconceptions about MAT abound, but research continues to find that it’s highly effective for treating addiction.
-Here’s an in-depth look at medication-assisted treatment to help you decide if this pathway to recovery is right for you.
+Here, we’ve provided an in-depth look at medication-assisted treatment to help you decide if this pathway to recovery is right for you.

 To understand how and why medication-assisted treatment works, it’s important to understand how addiction and dependence develop.
 While these terms are often used interchangeably, there is a difference between addiction and dependence.